 “We’re all lab rats in a giant, global experiment.”

 I wanted to share my thoughts on social media addiction as well as a few ways to cure yourself of it.
 Upon doing some research, I found out that the obsession that a lot of us have to our social media accounts isn’t a coincidence; it’s orchestrated.
 Many (if not all) of these social networking companies are working hard to make their network as addicting as possible in order to protect their bottom line.
 Business ads, sharing, notifications, posts, videos, and photos are just a few ways to keep the user so engaged to a particular network, that if the user did decide to remove his/her account, they would feel so disconnected from the world that they would eventually come back.
 That feeling of disconnect is described as FOMO: fear of missing out.

 Instagram Software Engineer, Greg Hochmuth, made reference to this by describing it as the network effect.
 Hochmuth stated, “Once people come in, then the network effect kicks in and there’s an overload of content.
 People click around.
 There’s always another hashtag to click on then it takes on its own life, like an organism, and people can become obsessive.”
 Which isn’t rocket science, but it made perfect sense as to why I used to spend hours browsing through social networks as if I had all the time in the world.

 Aside from starting this blog, removing a few of my social media accounts has been the most cathartic thing that I’ve done within the past 5 years.
-No exaggeration.
 I have enough integrity to admit that, like most, I became hooked on the attention I would receive from people I knew and the ones I didn’t.
 I began craving the amount of “likes” that I would receive from a witty Facebook post, waiting on the amount of “retweets” that I would receive after one of my extensive Twitter rants, and looking forward to that “double tap” that I would receive from my Instagram crush on one of my rehearsed selfies.